LIO-GVM: an Accurate, Tightly-Coupled Lidar-Inertial Odometry with Gaussian Voxel Map: Experiment

 \section{Experiment}

 In this section, the proposed system will be evaluated in terms of accuracy, temporal efficiency, and storage efficiency.
 All the experiments are conducted on a laptop with a 2.3 GHz AMD Ryzen 7 6800H CPU and 16 GB RAM.
-We totally choose 9 sequences from two representative datasets for the evaluation.
+We chose 9 sequences from two representative datasets for the evaluation.
 The first 5 sequences, denoted as \textbf{nc\_*}, are selected from Newer College dataset \cite{newer_dataset}, with an OS1-64 LiDAR at a scan rate of 10Hz and a built-in 6-axis IMU sampled at 100Hz.
-The dataset is collected via a handheld device, transported at a moderate walking speed for a distance close to 2.2 kilometers around New College, Oxford.
-The area covered spans approximately 135$\times$225 $m^2$.
-The rest sequences are selected from MCD VIRAL dataset \cite{mcdviral2023}, collected by an OS1-128 LiDAR sampled at 10Hz, an Livox Mid-70 LiDAR and a VectorNav VN100 9-axis IMU sampled at 800 Hz.
-These sensors are mounted on an All-Terrain-Vehicle (ATV) running at high speed (30 km/h) with aggressive motion around the southern part of the Nanyang Technological University (NTU) Campus, covering around 400$\times$200 $m^2$ area.
+The rest sequences are selected from the MCD VIRAL dataset \cite{mcdviral2023}, collected by an OS1-128 LiDAR sampled at 10Hz, a Livox Mid-70 LiDAR, and a VectorNav VN100 9-axis IMU sampled at 800 Hz.
 In order to evaluate the influence of IMU on the odometry accuracy, we perform experiments on different IMUs for the same sequences from MCD VIRAL dataset: \textbf{ntu\_*} denoting OS1-128 LiDAR with VN100 IMU, \textbf{ntuo\_*} denoting OS1-128 LiDAR with its built-in IMU.
-The ground truth poses for both two datasets are generated by registering each LiDAR scan to a highly accurate prior map using an ICP method.
+The ground truth poses for both datasets are generated by registering each LiDAR scan to a highly accurate prior map using an ICP method.